 DESCRIPTION: This course will train students in cutting, styling, and chemical processing of the hair.
 OBJECTIVE: To prepare students for an entry level position in the salon field performing all hair services normally offered in the profession.
 INSTRUCTIONAL METHOD: Lectures, demonstrations, and lab work.
 Training will include combination of live models and manikins.

-GRADING: Rating scale 100% - 76% (passing score) through multiple choice and short answer questions as well as practical tests.
+GRADING: Rating scale 100% - 76% (passing score) through multiple choice and short answer questions as well as practical test.
+Anything below a 76% is failing.